petroslk/dicom2tiff/README.md

 # dicom2tiff
 dicom2tiff is a tool for converting DICOM Whole Slide Images to generic pyramidal TIF files.
 Since currently not all DICOM flavors are supported by OpenSlide, this tool should help you convert some of them to an openslide compatible format.
+We recommend using the docker container for conversions.

 ## Installation